 Knee-deep snow was the answer.
 But the good news was that we could see a relatively snow-free, south-facing mountainside in front of us, so we slogged onwards, trying to track down the path.
 Eventually we spied a bit of well-trodden trail, thick with slush and mud, that led us to — joy of joys — a steep ravine.
 More good news, the only way to cross the abyss was a tiny, rickety, suspension bridge that hung over the 75-foot drop.
 Did I mention I hate heights?

-We all agreed that, to distract ourselves from our terror, we’d conduct a sing-a-long while crossing.
+We all agreed that, to divert our attention from our terror, we’d conduct a sing-a-long while crossing.
 Our battle hymn?
 Old MacDonald Had a Farm.
 Everything went well, and Matthew and Ruthie arrived safely, but about halfway through my crossing, I ran out of animals.
 I panicked and froze, eyes clinched shut, tears streaming down my face, and my legs shaking so hard that the bridge vibrated.

 On the other side, Ruthie and Matthew stopped celebrating their survival and frantically started recycling animals, singing heartily, and shouting “Baby steps!
 Baby steps!”
 I barely managed to pull it together and continue my snail’s pace across the bridge, finally arriving on the other side, where we all commenced congratulatory hugs and backslappings … but in my head I was wondering how in the heck would I ever be able to cross back again to get home?

 Putting that thought aside now that I was safe, I decided to take a closer peek at the actual gorge we’d just crossed.
 It looked like a giant slash in the earth, lasered into the landscape as if by a lightning strike, but I could see that a river far below had carved it.
-My heart gradually stopped racing, and I could begin to enjoy the view of the rolling hillsides and the mountaintops beyond, shouldering their heavy load of snow from the night before.
+My heart gradually stopped racing, and I began to enjoy the view of the rolling hillsides and the mountaintops beyond that shouldered a heavy load of snow from the night before.

 Although it continued to sleet in fits and spurts, we decided we’d come too far to turn back, so we cautiously plucked our way along the steep trail.
 Every so often we stopped to peek over the cliff edge, which made our stomachs drop, so we distracted ourselves by taking photos of beautiful alpine plants along the pathway.
 I don’t know all their names, but I created a gallery below to honor these brave little harbingers of spring (although technically it’s almost summer.)